Actively Recruiting // Brandt Lab // Clinical Trials // Cornea // Dry Eye // GVHD // Michele Martin // Jan 28 2019

-Scleral Contact Lens Reduction of Dry Eye Inflammation in Patients with Graft-Versus-Host Disease (GVHD)
+Scleral Contact Lens Reduction of Cytokines in Dry Eye Patients

 Study objective:

-The use of scleral contact lenses for increased comfort and vision in ocular graft vs host patients with dry eye disease.
+To use scleral contact lenses for increased comfort and vision in patients with dry eye disease by decreasing the production of pro-inflammatory cytokines.

 Study design: